 Resident Engagement Services

 Our Resident Engagement Services program expanded in 2020 to meet the housing stability needs of families in the Bronx who were living temporarily at former “cluster site” apartments leased by the Department of Homeless Services.
 Settlement Housing Fund was selected as one of the nonprofits to manage, and ultimately acquire and rehabilitate, several of these properties, returning temporary units to permanent housing and reducing the number of families who are homeless.
+In eight buildings, approximately half of more than 400 households were given leases and connected with our Resident Engagement Services team to help them transition successfully from shelter status to being permanently housed.
+Other tenants in the buildings were offered housing stability services to prevent evictions.

 The program helps residents identify issues that are known to disrupt housing permanency and develop plans to find resolutions.
 The Resident Engagement team provides in-depth assessment, conferring with each family to review their financial position, and income sources including housing supplements or subsidies.